Shelf Incrimination

 And then, I don't know, check with your veterinarian, but give your Python a bite of chicken nugget just to see how it goes.
 Check with your veterinarian.

-I mean, this is what you get when you take a wild animal into your house and put it in a tank.
+you take a wild animal into your house and put it in a tank.
 Every now and then, it's going to want to eat what you're eating.

-And if you don't at least sympathize, even if you don't feed that python the chicken nugget, maybe you're the one who's going to get eaten.
+And if you don't at least sympathize, even if you don't feed that Python the chicken nugget, maybe you're the one who's going to get eaten.
 Hey, I want to hear more disputes involving pets.

 Any disputes about pets, but especially, I mean, look, I'll take cats and dogs' disputes.
 Of course, they're the classic pets.